datacommonsorg/api-python/notebooks/README.md

-# Python Client API Notebooks
+# Python API Notebooks

-This directory contains iPython notebooks that use the Python Client API to perform various statistical analyses on interesting datasets.
+This directory contains iPython notebooks that use the Python API to perform various statistical analyses on interesting datasets.
 You can click on each link to see a live colab version.